Last Will & Testament Form

 After you have distributed the specific gifts in your estate and all taxes, debts, and funeral expenses are deducted, what is left is your residual estate or remainder of your estate.
 If you do not make any specific gifts to anyone, your whole estate less debts, taxes and expenses is classed as your residue.

 Should I include my funeral or burial wishes in my Will?

-You can express what you want your funeral arrangements to be in your Will, (e.g. would you want to be buried or cremated) however you should note, these wishes do not bind the executors.
-It can be useful to express your burial wishes in your Will, but usually, your relatives decide on the funeral arrangements, and ultimately the executors have the final say.
+You can express your funeral arrangements in your Will, (e.g. a preference over burial or cremation) however you should note, these wishes do not bind the executors.
+It can be useful to express your funeral wishes in your Will, but usually, your relatives decide on the funeral arrangements, and ultimately the executors have the final say.

 What is the difference between a witness and an executor?

 You should name at least one executor in your Will.
 This is usually a family member or a close friend.
+It is good practice to have a back-up executor in case your first choice predeceases you or is unable to administer your estate for another reason.
 Their role will be to carry out your instructions in the Will and distribute your assets accordingly.
 The executor can also be a beneficiary.

-When you sign the Will it must be witnessed by a minimum of two people who have no benefit under the Will.
+When you sign the Will, it must be witnessed by a minimum of two people over the age of 18 who have no benefit at all under the Will.
 The witness can be an executor providing they or their wife or partner are not beneficiaries under the Will.

 Do I need to instruct a lawyer to create a legally binding will?

-- are not being influenced unduly when you prepare your Will
+- are not being unduly influenced when you prepare or sign your Will;

-- detail how you desire your estate to be distributed on your death, sign your Will in the presence of at least two witnesses
+- clearly detail in writing that you are making a Will and how you desire your estate to be distributed on your death, sign your Will in the presence of at least two witnesses at the same; and

 your Will should be legally binding.